Booking Experts data layer overview

 • GA4 has strict naming/length limits for event/parameter names and values.

-• BEX emits rich objects like booking and portal_settings for GTM variable extraction.
+• BEX emits rich objects like booking for GTM variable extraction.

 • Do not send entire objects to GA4 as a parameter; extract only the scalar fields you need for reporting.